esrel/SISL-poster/readme.txt

 required.
 It can be controlled using \vspace*{} command directly in title and author definitions:
 (e.g. \title{Poster Template\\ \vspace*{1cm} (Check Readme File)})

+(4) In case variable size of boxes is used (e.g. via minipage environment), to ensure equal height of colored psec boxes, it is advised to set default psec and psubsec heights using \setpsecheight and \setpsubsecheight commands (to absolute values).

 ================================================================================